wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 More generally, the advantage of this approach over the current GCC 4.7 is that we control the whole process.
 While this still looks like a lot of work, it looks doable.
+It would be possible to come up with a minimal patch of CPython that can be accepted into core without too much troubles, and keep all the cleverness inside the compiler extension.

 Conclusion?